Not an additional party, but renewed political parties.

 The Apollo 13 space shot ran into a serious problem – the CO2 capture system was inadequate, the astronauts were is grave danger, and hence the entire project.
 Without immediate intervention, the forces in play would soon end everything.
 The engineers on the ground in Huston, gathered in a room and pored over the assorted assets then available to the astronauts.

-What is needed is a new perspective that is readily understood, easily adopted, and radically effective in clarifying what we can do to unify those who know the Constitution is our best hope.
-We need an insight that provides a key for the future of our Republic.
+What is needed in today’s politics is a new perspective that is readily understood, easily adopted, and radically effective in clarifying what we can do to unify all those who feel the Constitution is our best hope.
+We need an insight that provides a key to the future of our Republic.

 Here is that insight: